treeverse/lakeFS/docs/reference/authorization.md

 Each policy attached to a user or a group has an `Effect` - either `allow` or `deny`.
 During evaluation of a request, `deny` would take precedence over any other `allow` policy.

-If no permissions exist than the action will be blocked, making no permission the equivilent of `deny`.
+The default if no permissions exist is to allow nothing.

 This helps us compose policies together.
 For example: